HomeResourcesBlogData (Use and Access) Act receives Royal Assent

-Data (Use and Access) Bill heads for Royal Assent
+Data (Use and Access) Act receives Royal Assent

-On 11th June, the Data (Use and Access) Bill was passed by the House of Lords, and is set to receive Royal Assent in the coming weeks.
-The Bill reforms UK GDPR and PECR regulations, and establishes frameworks for the sharing of business and customer data, and digital identity verification.
+On 11th June, the Data (Use and Access) Act was passed by the House of Lords, and received Royal Assent on 19th June.
+The Act reforms UK GDPR and PECR regulations, and establishes frameworks for the sharing of business and customer data, and digital identity verification.

 Creating Smart Data Schemes